FAQ

 Do I have to join the club to raise a puppy?

-Yes, all potential puppy raisers must join their local club and become active members in monthly meetings and activities.
-If you are local to Delaware, please contact Kym Smythe, our club’s New Member Liaison, at kymlc@yahoo.com or our Seeing Eye coordinator, Kimberly Winnington, at kwinnington@seeingeye.org.
-If you are not located in Delaware, please check The Seeing Eye’s website here for a list of club locations throughout New York, New Jersey, Maryland and Pennsylvania.
+Yes.
+All potential puppy raisers must join their local club and become active members in monthly meetings and activities.
+If you are local to Delaware, please contact Kym Smythe at kymlc@yahoo.com or Kimberly Winnington at kwinnington@seeingeye.org.
+If you are not located in Delaware, please check The Seeing Eye’s website for a list of club locations throughout New York, New Jersey, Maryland, and Pennsylvania.

 What identifies a Seeing Eye puppy?

-The Seeing Eye provides each puppy with a green bandana (younger puppies) or a green vest (puppies over 6 month) which identify the puppies in public.
-Please do not go up and pet or call out to a dog wearing one of these bandanas or vests.
-When the puppy becomes a guide dog it is very distracting to the dog and handler to have people just walk up and pet the animal.
-Instead, speak directly to the handler – we’d be more than happy to talk to you and will often then allow you to pet our puppy!
+The Seeing Eye provides each puppy with a green bandana (for younger puppies) or a green vest (for puppies over six months) to identify them in public.
+Please do not pet or call out to a dog wearing one of these bandanas or vests.
+When the puppy becomes a guide dog, unexpected interactions can distract both the dog and handler.
+Instead, speak directly to the handler — we’re always happy to talk and often able to let you meet the puppy!

 Can I raise in my apartment complex?

-With proper PRIOR approval from your leasing office, our puppies can be raised in apartments.
-Our Area Coordinator and Club leader can assist in helping to provide paperwork proving that your puppy is a Seeing Eye puppy and not a pet.
+With prior approval from your leasing office, puppies can be raised in apartments.
+Our Area Coordinator and Club Leader can help provide documentation confirming that your puppy is a Seeing Eye puppy and not a pet.

 Can I bring the puppy to work with me?

 Although working Seeing Eye dogs are allowed access to all public places, Seeing Eye puppies are not.
-Raisers need to check with managers or owners before visiting or bringing the puppy with you to a public place to make sure it is okay.
-The club can help to provide you with guidance on how to ask for permission!
-The Seeing Eye also does not encourage taking puppies to food stores and restaurants.
+Raisers must check with managers or owners before bringing a puppy into a public place to ensure it is permitted.
+The club can help guide you on how to ask for permission.
+The Seeing Eye does not encourage taking puppies to food stores or restaurants.

 What kind of training do puppy raisers teach their Seeing Eye puppies?

-• Park Time – We use this command when your pup needs to eliminate.
-It lets the puppy know when it’s time to use the bathroom and provides them the verbal cue to do so.
+• Park Time — A cue used when your pup needs to eliminate.
+It lets the puppy know it’s time to use the bathroom.

-• Rest – your pup must stay in place, whether sitting or standing until you call.
-We use rest instead of “stay”.
+• Rest — The pup must stay in place, whether sitting or standing, until called.
+This replaces the traditional “stay.”

-• Forward – used when you want your pup to move forward after a “rest” or “sit” command.
-This is important to have the puppy lead you as you begin to walk again.
+• Forward — Used when you want your pup to move forward after a “rest” or “sit” command.
+This helps the puppy learn to lead you as you begin walking again.